0xfalafel/rcat/README.md

 <img src="images/rcat_resize.webp">

-> In this clip we run `htop` on the victim machine, and the reverse shell is automatically resized.
+> In this clip we run `htop` on the target machine, and the reverse shell is automatically resized.

 #### TLS support